v-rgrace/Viva/Viva/glint/setup/insights-integration.md

 ---
-title: Send Viva Glint survey results to Viva Insights (public preview)
+title: Send Viva Glint survey results to Viva Insights
 description: Connect sentiments about how people work with sentiments about how people feel by sending Viva Glint survey feedback to Viva Insights Power BI. ms.author: JudithWeiner
 author: JudyWeiner